jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

  - Unicode support in Windows: Windows APIs are typically UTF-16 based while on Unix, its UTF-8.
 All ssh binaries willon Windows can now take in Unicode arguments, support Unicode (UTF-8 or UTF-16) based configuration, key and log files, accurately encode file names going over SCP and SFTP.
  - POSIX File API support in Windows: SFTP and SCP code is cleaned up to effectively use original OpenSSH code on Windows.
  - Syncing Win32 fork with the latest changes from OpenSSH main repo.
 All changes from OpenSSH 7.3 (latest stable source) are integrated in Win32 fork.
- - Code cleanup and refactoring - Common OpenSSH code is cleaned up and ready to take upstream (we'll first seek feedback from OpenSSH community)
+ - Code cleanup and refactoring - Common OpenSSH code is cleaned up and ready to take upstream.
+Changes in [this](https://github.com/PowerShell/openssh-portable/tree/latestw) branch are ready for community feedback.
  - Automated build and validation system - automated Windows builds, unittest and E2E test runs is now enabled.

 #### Work in progress
  - Adding more E2E tests for Windows.
 Details [here] (https://github.com/PowerShell/Win32-OpenSSH/issues/330).
+ - Code reviews of POSIX compat library.
- - Getting fork ready to seek community feedback and subsequently upstream integration.
+ - Conversation with upstream community - seeking their feedback and evaluating integration plans.
+ - Fixing issues reported on [GitHub](https://github.com/PowerShell/Win32-OpenSSH/issues).

 #### Work in pipeline
  - SAL annotate Win32 specific code.
 Run static analysis.
 Tracked [here] (https://github.com/PowerShell/Win32-OpenSSH/issues/329).
- - Fix bugs to be addressed for this [milestone](https://github.com/PowerShell/Win32-OpenSSH/milestone/1).